Motsols/bdd-tdd-with-js/README.md

 # BDD and TDD with javascript
 ## Your work
-Implement the calculator step by step utilizing BDD and TDD.
+Implement the calculator in index.html step by step utilizing BDD and TDD.

 ## Getting started